uhuruhashimoto/operating_system/README_CHECKPOINT_5.md

 Oct 27, 2022

 This is Yalnix, our operating system for COSC 58 22F.
 The current kernel boots and handles cloning and switching processes, as well as handling fork, exec and wait syscalls.
+It also currently supports reading from and writing to terminals (using the TtyPrintf user command).

 No outstanding bugs (that we know of!)